 Description

-MATERIALS: the memorial is constructed of coursed Triassic Mercia Mudstone rubble, a hard, fine-grained sandstone known as skerry, probably quarried locally.
-The large blocks were taken from the chancel of the church in the C19, and were probably cut in the C13.
+The War Memorial in the churchyard of St Andrew's Church is a Grade II listed structure.
+It is made from coursed Triassic Mercia Mudstone rubble, a type of hard, fine-grained sandstone known as skerry, likely quarried locally.
+The large blocks used in the memorial were taken from the chancel of the church in the 19th century and were probably cut in the 13th century.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.